Milo (drink): Marketing

-Apart from Australia, Milo is popular in many countries and regions including New Zealand, Malaysia, Singapore, Brunei, Pakistan, Philippines, Vietnam, India, Indonesia, Hong Kong, Sri Lanka, Maldives, Thailand, Japan, Jamaica, Chile, Colombia, and countries in Southern Africa, Central Africa, East Africa, West Africa.
+Apart from Australia, Milo is popular in many countries and regions, including New Zealand, Malaysia, Singapore, Brunei, Pakistan, Philippines, Vietnam, India, Indonesia, Hong Kong, Sri Lanka, Maldives, Thailand, Japan, Jamaica, Trinidad and Tobago, Guyana, Chile, Colombia, and countries in Southern Africa, Central Africa, East Africa, West Africa.
 In Australia and most other countries, the packaging is a green can and depicts people playing various sports.

 In Australia, the MILO in2CRICKET and MILO T20 Blast programs, operated in most areas by volunteers, teach children age 5–12 how to play the game of cricket.
 In the 2016–2017 season, over 78,000 children participated in the programs.

-Milo is very popular in Indonesia, Malaysia and Singapore, where the brand name is synonymous with chocolate flavoured drinks: Milo has a 90% market share in Malaysia, and Malaysians were said to be the world's largest consumers of Milo.
+Milo is very popular in Indonesia, Malaysia, and Singapore, where the brand name is synonymous with chocolate flavoured drinks: Milo has a 90% market share in Malaysia, and Malaysians were said to be the world's largest consumers of Milo.
+In Malaysia and Singapore, specialised trucks or vans, affectionately called Milo vans, serving up to three thousand cups of the drink are commonly seen at sports and community events and schools.

 In Peru, during the 1970s military dictatorship, Milo labels displayed Peruvian motifs, such as photos and pictures of Peruvian towns, history, crops, fruits, animals, plants, as an educational aid.
 After 1980, when the military left power, sports predominated on the labels.

 Milo is sold by Nestlé in Canada at all major food retailers.
 Although Milo has been available since the 1970s, a Canadian-specific flavour launched within the last decade that dissolves more quickly but maintains the sweet malt flavour profile.
 It competes with the British brand Ovaltine.